AUC renewables inquiry Module A - oral submissions

 Early discussions with the applicant about proposed utility developments will often result in greater influence on what is filed in the application for approval.

-Submit your concerns
+How to submit your concerns

 Once you have logged in to the eFiling System, enter the proceeding number in the “go to…” field.
 The system will then advise you have not registered to participate.
 You can click “yes,” follow the prompts, and answer the questions to express your concerns and describe the issues you want the AUC to consider when making its decision.
 If you do not want to register right away, at a later date you can go to “registered parties” in the left hand navigation to “register to participate”.
 You can also register to “observe” the proceeding to receive notification of updates and access all of the information filed.